pilgrimtabby/pilgrim-autosplitter/README.md

 Bring your best speedgame on Windows, MacOS, and Linux (and whether you game on console or computer).

-This program is still relatively new, so you may encounter bugs.
-If you do, or if you have an idea for a new feature or improvement, [submit an issue](https://github.com/pilgrimtabby/pilgrim-autosplitter/issues) or [open a pull request](https://github.com/pilgrimtabby/pilgrim-autosplitter/pulls).
+Contributions are welcome and encouraged!
+If you find bugs or have an idea for a new feature or improvement, please [submit an issue](https://github.com/pilgrimtabby/pilgrim-autosplitter/issues) or [open a pull request](https://github.com/pilgrimtabby/pilgrim-autosplitter/pulls).

 # About